danbetea/nst-experiments/README.md

 Neural style transfer (NST) is a form of transfer learning originally introduced in the paper of Gatys et al referenced below.
 For a detailed textbook description, see Chollet's *Deep learning with Python*, second edition, from Manning Press (referenced below).
 See also the article *Convolutional neural networks for artistic style transfer* by Harish Narayanan (from his website, referenced below).

 In its simplest form, NST takes a content image $C$, and via a sequence of manipulations, it transforms it into a generated image $G$ by trying to *add the style* of another image, the style image $S$.
 This being machine learning with neural networks, $C,S,G$ are to be thought of as vectors (or tensors if you wish).
-The problem is then to find, after a number of iterations of the learning algorithm, the image $G$ which maximizes the following loss function:
+The problem, posed as an optimization (minimization) problem by Gatys et al in a simplified form (with $\gamma=0$ below, see references) is  as follows.
+Find, after a number of iterations of the learning algorithm, the image $G$ which minimizes the following loss function:

 $$ L(G) = \alpha \cdot L_c(C, G) + \beta \cdot L_s(G, S) + \gamma \cdot L_{TV} (G) $$